CMC Travel Policy

 4. Funds may not be disbursed and credit will not be approved until the Center for Global Education receives items a-e.
 Upon receipt, a staff member of the Center for Global Education will notify the sponsoring department, faculty, institute, or office and Student Accounts and/or the Registrar that funds can be disbursed and/or that credit can be approved.

-The Center for Global Education provides pre-departure, cross-culture and safety meetings.
+The Center for Global Education provides pre-departure, cross-culture, and safety meetings, and training for CMC staff and organization regarding independent international travel.
 Please contact the Center for Global Education at (909) 621-8267 for more information.

-The above-mentioned forms, numerous international resources, and student health insurance policy information may be found on the Center for Global Education website: http://www.claremontmckenna.edu/offcampus/faculty/default.php as well as listed below.
+The above-mentioned forms, numerous international resources, and student health insurance policy information may be found on the Center for Global Education website: http://www.claremontmckenna.edu/offcampus/faculty/default.php as well as the other links listed below.

 Thank you for your attention to this matter.